MaheshNidugala97/MaheshNidugala97/README.md

--   Hi, I’m Mahesh Nidugala
+Hello Mahesh Nidugala,
--  Currently I am pursuing my masters degree in Applied Computer Science.
+I am currently pursuing a master's degree in Applied Computer Science.
--  I have 4 years of work experience in backend development.
--  My technical expertise spans Java, Spring Framework, JavaScript, Node.js, Express.js, DevOps.
+With four years of dedicated experience in backend development, I've honed my skills in a variety of technologies including Java, Spring Framework, JavaScript, Node.js, Express.js, and DevOps.